oldtowneast/awesome-links/awesome-links.md

 # awesome-links

+## AI Tools

+**[ChatGPT](https://chatgpt.com/)** - OpenAI’s AI-powered chatbot that assists with text generation, answering questions, coding help, and more.

+**[ChatGPT Custom GPTs](https://chatgpt.com/gpts/mine)** - A section of ChatGPT that allows users to create, customize, and manage their own personalized GPT models.

+**[ChatGPT Tasks](https://chatgpt.com/tasks)** - A specialized feature for automating repetitive or structured tasks using AI.

+**[Grok AI](https://grok.com/)** - An AI chatbot developed by xAI, designed to integrate with X (formerly Twitter) and offer real-time, context-aware responses.

 ## Markdown-Based CMS Platforms

 **[Typemill](https://typemill.net/)** - A lightweight and fast flat-file CMS designed for content creators, ideal for documentation, blogs, and structured writing.
 It supports Markdown, YAML-based metadata, and various customization options.